stripe/stripe-dotnet/readme.md

 and access or modify connected accounts depending on permissions.

 1) The first thing you need to do is [register your platform](https://dashboard.stripe.com/account/applications/settings) with Stripe Connect.
 Stripe.net at this time only supports
 [Standalone Accounts](https://stripe.com/docs/connect/standalone-accounts), which is very useful because it supports every country Stripe supports.
-Managed Accounts are a valuable service as well, but they are not available in Stripe.net yet.

 2) The next thing to do, is have another party connect to your site.
 To do this, put a link on your site which will start the authorization process, or you can use a
 [Stripe Connect Button](https://stripe.com/about/resources).
 Your link will need to contain some querystring parameters: